napisani/procmux/README.md

   hide_sidebar_when_not_focused: false
   # the prompt_toolkit width of the sidebar (containing all the process names)
   processes_list_width: 31
-  # whether to sort the process list alphabetically
+  # whether to sort the process list alphabetically (applied after running-status sort if enabled)
   sort_process_list_alpha: True
+  # whether to sort processes by running status first (running processes appear at the top)
+  sort_process_list_running_first: False
   # used as the prefix for category filters of the process list
   category_search_prefix: 'cat:'
   # the prompt template to be rendered everytime a field replacement input box is rendered